-Allowing your tank to get dirty will cause a buildup of harmful bacteria and create the perfect environment for disease to thrive.
-And dealing with diseased fish is a lot harder that cleaning your aquarium once a week.
+Allowing your tank to get dirty will cause a buildup of harmful waste byproducts and create the perfect environment for disease to thrive.
+And dealing with diseased fish is a lot harder than cleaning your aquarium every week or so.

 Let’s get into it, shall we?

 Start by making sure you’re fully prepared and have all necessary equipment:

 - A dedicated bucket (5 gallons is common but size is not vital)